Skip to Main Content

 1. Obtain the necessary training to enhance Committee members’ understanding of corporate and public finance.

-2. Review and reassess the adequacy of this Charter, annually, and recommend any proposed changes to the Board to make amendments as needed.
+2. Review and reassess the adequacy of this Charter, annually, and recommend to the Board any proposed amendments to this Charter that the Committee deems appropriate.

-3. Conduct an annual self-evaluation of its performance, including its effectiveness and compliance with this Charter and request Board approval for proposed changes.
+3. Conduct an annual self-evaluation of its performance, including its effectiveness and compliance with this Charter.

 4. Perform such other duties as the Committee considers appropriate.